ekmolloy/stamps-tutorial/tutorial.md

 ```
 *Use the [cladogram](images/helio-cladogram.pdf) to identify reference sequences near GEQJ1S112HN8VO (e.g., Heliobacterium_modesticaldum_11).
 Extract these sequences from the alignment file from TIPP and visualize.
 Now examine the placement file from TIPP.
 What are branch lengths and maximum likelihood scores for placements of GEQJ1S112HN8VO onto the Clostridia reference tree?
 Now discuss TIPP (with 0.50 support thresholds) classifying GEQJ1S112HN8VO as Heliobacterium modesticaldum Ice1 (below species level) versus TIPP (with 0.95 support thresholds) classifying GEQJ1S112HN8VO as Clostridiales order and Unclassified at the family, genus, and species levels.*

 **JUST A REMINDER: Small reference alignments and trees are used in this tutorial to save time and make visualization easier; however, the benefits of using SEPP/TIPP are greatest when trees have a large evolutionary diameters -- which is more likely for trees are large.
-New tools for visualizing phylogenetic placements for large trees are on the way courtesy of [Mike Nute](https://publish.illinois.edu/michaelnute/)!**
+New tools for visualizing phylogenetic placements for large trees are on the way, courtesy of [Mike Nute](https://publish.illinois.edu/michaelnute/)!**

 Part III: Phylogenetic (Abundance) Profiling with TIPP
 ------------------------------------------------------
-All prior analyses are on 16S, which is not a single copy.
-TIPP can be used for phylogenetic (abundance) profiling by using a collection of marker genes as reference alignments and trees.
+All prior analyses are on 16S, which is not single copy.
+TIPP can be used for phylogenetic (abundance) profiling by using a collection of marker genes (i.e., single copy universal genes) as reference alignments and trees.
 First, BLAST is used to identify whether a read is a match for a specific marker gene.
 If so, TIPP is used to classify the read.
 To run this analysis (in the future), create an output directory
 ```
 mkdir TIPP-COGS-95-SRR059420
 mkdir TIPP-COGS-95-SRR059420/markers